How to apply

 - Co-Operatives and Community Benefit Societies (formerly Industrial and Provident Societies)

-- Sports clubs that are either Community Amateur Sports Clubs (CASCs), affiliated with a National Governing Body such as Sport England, or have an income under £5,000
+- Sports clubs that are either Community Amateur Sports Clubs (CASCs), affiliated with a National Governing Body such as Badminton England, or have an income under £5,000

 If a group already has two live grants from CCF, we are unlikely to fund them again until the existing projects have finished.
 We support projects delivered within Cambridgeshire by national organisations, as long as the funding is ringfenced for the area, and a small number of our funds have further geographical requirements.
 The average size of grants awarded by CCF is £2,000 - £3,000, therefore we recommend visiting our fund pages to see examples of previous grants awarded before submitting your application.